SciencesPoDRIS/vimeo/README.md

 ## Control quality
-The control quality should be the "check_videos.csv" file.
+The control quality results should be in the "check_videos.csv" file.

 `id` : Unique identifier of the video.
 Created by Vimeo.